-- A discussion of the role of the contract drafters and negotiators in the oil and gas industry. - Practical tips on how to write contracts and other documents more clearly and effectively as well as identifying pitfalls to be avoided. - Contract drafting and negotiations strategies. - A thorough discussion of pre-contractual documents (letters of intent, memoranda of association, etc), including a detailed in-class review of apoorly conceived letter of intent. - An introduction to the Association of International Petroleum Negotiators (AIPN) and the AIPN Model Form Contracts. - In class, on-screen editing by the students of key AIPN Model Form Agreements (most likely: Confidentiality, Joint Study and Bidding, Farmout, Joint Operating Agreement, International Consultant, and Well Services. - In-class negotiations and other simulated exercises based on the supplied fact pattern.
+- A discussion of the role of the contract drafters and negotiators in the oil and gas industry. - Practical tips on how to write contracts and other documents more clearly and effectively as well as identifying pitfalls to be avoided. - Contract drafting and negotiation strategies. - A thorough discussion of pre-contractual documents (letters of intent, memoranda of association, etc), including a detailed in-class review and re-write of a poorly conceived and drafted letter of intent. - An introduction to the Association of International Petroleum Negotiators (AIPN) and the AIPN Model Form Contracts (including their proper use and potential abuse). - In class, on-screen editing by the students of key AIPN Model Form Agreements (most likely: Confidentiality, Joint Study and Bidding, Farmout, Joint Operating Agreement, International Consultant, and Well Services. - In-class negotiations and other simulated exercises based on the supplied fact pattern.

-It is anticipated that for each class, Professor Nadorff will invite an oil and gas lawyer or negotiator in order to provide additional perspective and to help facilitate the in-class exercises.
+It is anticipated that for each class, Professor Nadorff will invite a different oil and gas lawyer or negotiator in order to: (i) share professional experiences; (ii) provide personal perspectives and (iii) to help facilitate the in-class exercises.

-Course Notes: Quota = This course will meet: January 2,3,4,6,7,8 and 9 from 9:00a-12:30p, which includes a 10-minute break.
+Course Notes: Quota: 45 students.
+This course will meet: January 5, 6, 7, 8, 9, 12 and 13 from 9:00a-12:30p, which includes a 10-minute break.